List of Supergirl characters: Lena Luthor

 In season six, Lena helps to thwart the plans of Lex and Lillian.
 When Lex was incarcerated at the National City Prison and being visited by Lillian, Lena appears and uses the Myriad to erase their memories of Supergirl's identity and then gives Myriad back to Alex.
 Owing to Lex having Otis sabotage the new children's hospital wing and considering that killing him won't solve anything, Lena informs Lex that she is leaving LuthorCorp.
 She joins the Tower, using her scientific and technological expertise to help J'onn J'onzz, Alex, and the other Super Friends.
 She learns that her birth mother was a practitioner of magic, and that she possesses the same ability.
-As a scientist, she is reluctant to accept this, but she ultimately embraces magic to fight Nyxly, a fifth-dimensional imp; fifth-dimensional energy is the same thing as magic.
+As a scientist, she is reluctant to accept this, but she ultimately embraces magic to fight Nyxly, a fifth-dimensional imp; who uses fifth-dimensional energy which is similar to magic.
 A dying Lillian tells Lena that she knew about her birth mother's magic, and steered Lena towards science because of it; Lillian urges Lena to choose her own path, free from anyone's expectations.
 After Nyxly's defeat, Lena establishes the Lena Luthor Foundation.